32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 When you sail with Virgin Voyages, you enter a world where cruising rules are redefined.
-While you may recognize some elements from traditional cruises, these Virgin Voyages tips will guide you through booking, preparing, and, as well as what to expect when you step aboard one of their distinctive ‘Lady Ships”.
+While you may recognize some elements from traditional cruises, these Virgin Voyages tips will guide you through booking, preparing, and knowing what to expect once you step aboard one of their distinctive “Lady Ships”.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.

-Not included: alcoholic drinks, spa services, excursions, and some other premium upgrades.
+What’s not included: alcoholic drinks, specialty coffee, spa services, Shore Things, and certain premium upgrades.

 Sofabeds in Standard Cabins

-Something that Virgin Voyages does differently—and which has sparked controversy—is using sofabeds instead of traditional beds in standard cabins.
-The only real beds are found in the Rockstar Suites.
-Although I initially hesitated, fearing that the sofabeds would be the least comfortable option at sea, the sofabed in our XL Sea Terrace cabin was surprisingly one of the most comfortable beds we’ve ever slept in.
+One aspect of Virgin Voyages that differs—and has sparked controversy—is the use of sofabeds instead of traditional beds in standard cabins.
+The only regular beds with full mattresses are found in the Rockstar Suites.
+Although I initially hesitated, fearing that the sofabeds would be the least comfortable option at sea, the sofabed in our XL Sea Terrace cabin was surprisingly one of the most comfortable beds we’ve slept in.

-However, sharing the cabin with two or more people can make the sofabed situation awkward.
+However, sharing the cabin with two or more people can make the situation with the sofabed awkward.
 The bed is configured into an L-shape, which means you’ll have to sleep head-to-head, head-to-feet, or feet-to-feet with your cabin mate.
 A third cabin mate would fit in a bunk.
 It might surprise you, too, so it’s something to consider when planning who you’re cruising with.

 Tip: Before booking, consider pricing out two cabins instead of one.
 The cost difference is minimal and could make a huge difference in comfort and privacy, especially if you’re considering cramming into one cabin with multiple people.